Thesis

 - As a field project at the department that runs your master’s program.

-- During/after completion of branch laboratories, where the student learns about the topics and agrees with the supervisor on the processing of a specific topic.
+- During or after completion of branch laboratories, where the student learns about topics and agrees with the supervisor on a specific topic.

 - It is possible to continue with the topic from the bachelor’s thesis.

-The measurement/laboratory work for the diploma thesis takes place at the department that runs the master's program, in some cases at external workplaces.
+Measurement and laboratory work for the diploma thesis takes place at the department that runs the master’s program, or in some cases at external workplaces.

 You can find the offered topics of final diploma theses in SIS.

-In addition to the listed available topics, individual topics might be agreed upon with the supervisors, depending on their time and other possibilities.
+In addition to the listed available topics, individual topics may be agreed upon with supervisors, depending on their time and other possibilities.

-Do not rush into choosing a topic and carefully consider the various options, their advantages and pitfalls.
-At the same time, think about the broader context of your own interests and future direction.
-Moreover, a dissertation does not have to be just a final piece of work.
-If you continue your studies at university, it could become an article for publication or the basis for your dissertation.
-If you are hesitating between several topics, arrange a meeting with all your supervisors or an excursion to the laboratories and explore the field.
-But don't hesitate too long, lest someone else ‘steal’ your chosen topic.
+Do not rush into choosing a topic.
+Carefully consider the various options, their advantages and pitfalls, as well as the broader context of your own interests and future direction.
+A diploma thesis does not have to be just a final piece of work—it could later become an article for publication or the basis for a dissertation.
+If you are hesitating between several topics, arrange meetings with supervisors or visit laboratories to explore the field.
+However, don’t delay too long, as topics and supervisors may be taken by others.

-- Find out about the offered master thesis topics at the beginning of your master's studies at the department that implements your master's program.
+- Find out about the offered master’s thesis topics at the beginning of your master’s studies in the department that runs your program.

-- After you have chosen a topic, contact the supervisor to agree on the details and to confirm that the topic has not already been assigned to someone else.
+- After choosing a topic, contact the supervisor to agree on details and confirm that the topic has not already been assigned to someone else.

-- Several students might be interested in one topic, therefore do not hesitate to contact the supervisor as soon as possible.
+- Several students may be interested in one topic, so contact the supervisor as soon as possible.

-- If you work on an individually agreed topic, you have to follow the special instructions given by the supervisor/study office on how to apply for it in SIS.
+- If you work on an individually agreed topic, follow the special instructions provided by the supervisor or study office on how to apply for it in SIS.

 You register for the selected topic in SIS.

-The student applies for the topic of master thesis in SIS in the winter semester of the last year of study, see the Guidelines on the Final Thesis (see documents below).
+The student applies for the topic of the master’s thesis in SIS during the winter semester of the final year of study (see Guidelines on the Final Thesis below).

-The study office of the Faculty, after the student has progressed to the last semester of study, will check the formal correctness of the assignment and confirm the final thesis assigned to the student.
-Subsequently, the official assignment is printed and given to the student.
+The study office of the faculty, once the student has progressed to the last semester, will check the formal correctness of the assignment and confirm the final thesis assigned to the student.
+The official assignment is then printed and handed to the student.

-The student will receive the official assignment of the diploma thesis after registration for the last semester at the study office of the faculty or at the secretariat of the relevant department.
+The student receives the official assignment of the diploma thesis after registering for the last semester at the faculty study office or the secretariat of the relevant department.

 The master thesis must be uploaded to the Study Information System (SIS) and submitted in printed (bound) form to the secretariat of the relevant department by the specified date (see Studying - Organization of the academic year) before the State exams.